 The Supportive and Opposing

 Most of the younger adults or millenials tend to be the ones who have a liberal view about marijuana decriminalization.
 However, other older people are catching on, especially those who think that medical cannabis is beneficial for their health.
 The people that are more conservative are strictly against marijuana decriminalization and legalization.

 If a poll was done with the question about the moral aspect s of marijuana consumption, the results might be one sided since more people in society are accepting of legalization of recreational marijuana.

 In such a poll, 78 percent of the participants thought that it was morally acceptable to consume alcohol and 65 percent of the participants thought that it was morally acceptable to consume marijuana recreationally or medically.
 Remember that the acceptance of alcohol has been part of society for many more years than cannabis, even thought, there are DUI laws because too much alcohol can be harmful to someone's health.
 In the contrary, overconsumption of marijuana only gives you a high that will go away, but it is not harmful to someone's health as alcohol is.

 Religion is what used to shape morals.
-However, when it comes to the results of the poll participation, people don’t usually think about religion when they give their answers unless the participant is asked.
+However, when it comes to the results of the poll participation, people don't usually think about religion when they give their answers unless the participant is asked.
 Experts and advocates of cannabis think that moral values against cannabis consumption deteriorate when it is sold illegally.
 However, marijuana decriminalization is accepted as long as everyone follows the laws.
-Go to the Cannabis Training University to learn more.
+Go to the Cannabis Training University, the leading weed college to learn more.